-Full-time faculty members are provided with keys and/or Locknetic devices to their individual offices, department suites (when applicable), and the classrooms or labs they will use regularly.
+Faculty members are provided with keys and/or Locknetic devices to their individual offices, department suites (when applicable), and the classrooms or labs they will use regularly.
 To obtain keys or a Locknetic device, faculty members should contact their department's Academic Unit Assistant.